broadinstitute/SpliceAI-lookup/README.md

 ---
 #### Local Install

-The steps below describe how to install a SpliceAI API server on your local infrastructure.
+The steps below describe how to install the API server on your local infrastructure.
 The details will vary depending on your OS, etc. If you run into issues, please submit them to the [issue tracker](https://github.com/broadinstitute/SpliceAI-lookup/issues).